 So what are the choices to ensure brand consistency, building recognition and ensuring readability?

 - Have two logos, a dual attack if you will – a circular logo AND a rectangular/square, mobile appropriate logo on all sites – for desktops and mobile devices – but is that too much on the smaller screen?

 - Have two logos – a circular logo for desktop viewers and a rectangular or square logo for mobile devices?

 - Redesign the logo/branding to ‘be’ rectangular so that it will automatically suit all current mobile devices and the sizes.

 The concern with these options is that they all have the potential to confuse your audience and take longer to build trust and recognition.
 If you are at the beginning of establishing your brand or are ready for a rebrand then mobile responsiveness is something that definitely needs to be taken into consideration during the brand development process.

 You could alter your logo over a period of time to ensure that customers are made aware of the move but this too has risks and would take a strict brand strategy to ensure it is all rolled out in an appropriate manner.

 An example of this is the logo changes made by Microsoft.

 While mobile responsiveness isn’t the only aspect to your digital presence, it is increasingly important.
-If you need help to determine how your logo can work in this evolving mobile world, contact the Liquid Creativity, your local branding agency
+If you need help to determine how your logo can work in this evolving mobile world, contact your local brand agency Liquid Creativity

 to learn more.